 Volunteer in Ecuador with International Volunteer HQ today.
 IVHQ’s local staff in Ecuador require volunteers NOW!
 IVHQ has a wide range of volunteering projects in the Ecuadorian capital city of Quito, including Teaching English, Street Children Work, School Support Program, Kindergarten Project, Summer Project and Administration Support.

 LOCATION OF ECUADOR VOLUNTEER PROGRAM

-IVHQ has volunteer placements located in Quito and suburban/rural Quito, approximately 45 minutes out of the city.
-Quito, the capital city of Ecuador is nestled high in the Andes and is considered by many to be one of the most beautiful cities in South America.
+IVHQ has volunteer placements located in Quito, the capital city of Ecuador.
+Quito is nestled high in the Andes and is considered by many to be one of the most beautiful cities in South America.
 Despite this aesthetic beauty, there is a great need for volunteers to assist with the development of this city and its communities.

 START AND DURATION OF ECUADOR VOLUNTEER PROGRAM

-Volunteers can begin our Ecuador program whenever they wish.
-Our staff in Ecuador are extremely flexible, allowing us to accept volunteers 365 days of the year!
-Volunteers can choose to volunteer for periods ranging from 1 week to 5 months.
+Volunteers can start the Ecuador program on each Monday of every month.
+Volunteers can choose to volunteer for periods ranging from 1 week to 6 months.

 ECUADOR VOLUNTEER REQUIREMENTS